The Webster School Related Arts Departments

-The Webster Media Center is staffed by Terri Falk, Media Specialist and Kathy Fazio, Media Technician.
+The Webster Media Center is staffed by Sarah Marston, Media Specialist and Robyn Carr, Media Technician.
 We are a flexible access facility.
 This simply means that the media center is available to students and staff everyday.
-Ms. Falk currently has a fixed schedule of classes daily from 8:55 am – 10:00 am.
 The media center is open from 8:35 am – 2:30 pm for students and during building hours for staff.
 Our goals are to compliment, enrich and supplement the curriculum, and to provide appropriate materials to staff and students.
 We provide instruction, assistance and encouragement for all Webster students to become independent media users.
 Available library services begin with an updated collection of literature and resources for our school community.
 Each year we continue to focus on encouraging the love of reading literature in a variety of platforms by facilitating the learning of our students in a variety of ways.
 Topics of study will vary weekly and will include fiction and non-fiction text, library skills instruction, cooperative teaching of research and subject units.
-SLAMS Club students produce a short news program called WEBS each morning that is viewed in the classrooms and available on our website daily.
 Our entire collection of library books is leveled for ease of student use.
 We pride ourselves on having a friendly, open facility that the students love to visit.
 Please stop in and see our amazing space!
 Media Center Homepage